Access Control

 Database privilege is covered by database definition.

-There are 3 database level privileges: CONNECT
+There are 3 database level privileges: CONNECT, CREATE, TEMP, and a special ‘privilege’: OWNERSHIP.

 - name: meta # required, `name` is the only mandatory field of a database definition